bozek-lu/sherp/README.md

 #### Persistency
-To handle persistency I've used  `PersistencyWorker` singleton that implements  `PersistencyProtocol` This worker contains two `NSManagedObjectContext`, one to handle background/more time consuming tasks and second used to read data from.
+To handle persistency I've used  `PersistencyWorker` singleton that implements  `PersistencyProtocol` This worker contains two `NSManagedObjectContext`, one to handle background/more time consuming tasks and second used to read data from database.

 ## Requirements checklist
 #### Requirements